GRAND HAVEN, MICHIGAN, RECREATES "A SUNDAY AFTERNOON ON THE ISLAND OF LA GRAND JATTE"

 But I have a target heart rate to hit

 and whole bouquets of sins yet to commit.

 Marc J. Sheehan is the author of two full-length poetry collections - Vengeful Hymns from Ashland Poetry Press, and Greatest Hits from New Issues Press.
-His chapbook Limitation to the Salutary Effects of Upper Midwestern Melancholy is forthcoming from Split Rock Review.
+His chapbook Limitation to the Salutary Effects of Upper Midwestern Melancholy won the 2016 Split Rock Review poetry chapbook contest.
 He lives in Grand Haven, Michigan.